LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch3_create_custom_pipes/03_02_develop_a_custom_pipe/README.md

 ## Developing Your Pipe

-After you have the pipe template files in place, edit them to implement your custom solution.
+After you have the pipe template files in place, modify the files as needed to implement your custom solution.

+[^1]: That's Atlassian's grammar...not mine! :D ~MJ

 <!-- FooterStart -->
 ---